AlaaSedeeq/conversational-recommendation-system/README.md

 Agent-based conversational recommendation system that implements both Single-Agent and Multi-Agent approaches for movie recommendations.

-**Notes:**
-- If using VsCode, please use the command `ctrl + shift + v` to format the markdown.
-- I'm using OpenAI GPT-4o model for this project.

 ## Features

 - **Dual Architecture**: Switch seamlessly between Single-Agent and Multi-Agent approaches